 When to Travel to Uluwatu

-Uluwatu has a wonderful climate – not too hot, not too cold, and rarely too wet.
+Uluwatu has a wonderful climate – not too hot, and never too cold.
 It is located on one of the most luxurious and beautiful islands in the world after all, one that is famous for its regularly amazing weather.

-Winters in Uluwatu (May-October) are the dry season.
+Winters in Uluwatu (May-October) are the dry season and the best time to visit Bali in general.
 Temperatures around this time are lower than usual but still very comfortable at around 28 Celsius or 82 Fahrenheit.
 Rain is very infrequent during these months, which means that there can be water shortages.
 Please be mindful of your water consumption in Uluwatu while visiting.

 The surf in Uluwatu is also best during the dry winter months.
 During this time, the waves reach their legendary heights, which means the surfers will be out in droves.

-Summers in Uluwatu (November-April) are hotter and more rainy than winter, but neither of these are ever extreme.
+Summers in Uluwatu (November-April) are hotter and definitely more rainy than winter.
 Although Uluwatu gets a fair bit of rain (it is still tropical) it receives far less precipitation than the rest of the island.
-It’s location on the arid Bukit Peninsula makes it drier than other places in Bali.
+Its location on the arid Bukit Peninsula makes it drier than other places in Bali.

 If you wanted to avoid the crowds, you will have to stick to the (short) shoulder seasons.
 April and October are good months as there usually isn’t too many people or high prices.